bmdavis419/river/README.md

 - ai sdk streaming support **with full stack type safety**
 - custom stream support **with zod validation on chunks**

-This project does actually work right now, but it is very early in development and NOT recommended for production use. **It is in alpha, the apis will change a lot...**
+this project does actually work right now, but it is very early in development and NOT recommended for production use. **it is in alpha, the apis will change a lot...**

 ## local dev setup